 Members of the program meet weekly with their personal consultant one-on-one to discuss their progress, create customized meal plans, address challenges and plan the week ahead.
 Of note, the study found strongest success among those who met at least every two weeks, with those meeting more often seeing even better results.

 If you are embarking on a weight loss effort, consider how ongoing support and science-driven structure can help you achieve lasting results.
+Book a free appointment with a dedicated Jenny coach today.

 Elisa is a content marketing manager for Jenny Craig with over ten years of experience working in the health and fitness industry.
 She loves sharing her passion for living a balanced and healthy lifestyle.
 A San Diego native and an endurance sports enthusiast, you can usually find her swimming, biking along the coast highway or running by the beach in her free time.
 Elisa holds a Bachelor of Arts degree from California State University Chico.